Our companies are backed by the Best Pick Guarantee. Call one today!

-Energy-Efficient Windows and Doors: What Are Your Options?June 27th, 2018 by
+Energy-Efficient Windows and Doors: What Are Your Options?August 23rd, 2022 by

 Types of Energy-Efficient Windows

-Double-pane glass is perhaps the most popular option in replacement windows, and it’s the industry standard in new construction.
-Double-pane windows insulate your home with the help of argon or krypton gas between the sheets of glass.
-Your home will be quieter and more comfortable with double-pane windows, and you’ll see a reduction in your heating and cooling costs.
+Double-pane glass is the most popular option in replacement windows.
+It’s the industry standard in new construction.
+Double-pane windows have argon or krypton gas between the sheets of glass.
+That gas-filled space serves as insulation.
+Your house will be quieter and more comfortable with double-pane windows.
+You’ll also see a reduction in your heating and cooling costs.

-Low-emissivity glass (or low-E glass, in industry terms) is window glass that has been manufactured with an energy-efficient coating.
-This microscopically thin glaze blocks UV and infrared rays from the sun but doesn’t make a noticeable impact on the amount of sunlight that enters a room.
+Low-emissivity glass (also called low-E glass) is window glass with an energy-efficient coating.
+The very thin glaze blocks UV and infrared rays from the sun without making the room dark.

-A low-E coating cannot be applied after a window is installed, so if this is a feature you’re interested in, be sure to ask your window and door replacement company about it before you make any purchase decisions.
+A low-E coating cannot be applied after a window is installed.
+If this is a feature you’re interested in, ask your window and door contractor about it before you make a purchase.

 Solar control window film filters UV rays and can be applied after a window is installed.
-Some window films are reflective, while others have a less noticeable effect on the window’s appearance.
+Some window films are reflective, but not all are.
 Talk to a qualified installer to find the best option for your home.

-How your windows operate also contributes to their energy efficiency.
-If that comes as a surprise to you, think about it this way: A window’s energy efficiency is largely related to how much air escapes through the glass and around the frame.
+How your windows open and close also contributes to their energy efficiency.
+Think about it this way: A window’s energy efficiency is related to how much air escapes through it.
 Even with tight seals and gaskets, a window that opens will always release more air than one that does not.

-Awning, casement, and hopper-style windows permit less air leakage than single- or double-hung windows.
-Fixed windows have an airtight seal, but they cannot be opened for ventilation.
+Awning, casement, and hopper-style windows let less air out than single- or double-hung windows.
+Fixed windows have an airtight seal, but you can’t open them for ventilation.

 Types of Energy-Efficient Doors